 JJC

 In the vast majority of cases, yes.
 Haemorrhoid procedures — rubber band ligation and foam sclerotherapy — can resolve more than 90% of grade I, II and III haemorrhoids without surgery.
-Even certain selected grade IV haemorrhoids can be successfully treated with these non-surgical techniques.
+Even certain selected grade IV haemorrhoids can be successfully treated non-surgically.

 Send your question